 -a future event that is part of a fixed timetable- for instance, "The match starts at 9 o' clock."

-a. the form of Simple Present Tense is- verb (infinitive without 'to' and agreeable with the subject)
+a.
+The form of Simple Present Tense is- verb (infinitive without 'to' and agreeable with the subject)

-ii.
-Present Perfect Tense-indicates an action that has been completed sometime before the present moment, with a result that affects the present situation.
+Indicates an action that has been completed sometime before the present moment, with a result that affects the present situation.

 For example, "He has finished the work."